Tippi Hedren: Allegations of sexual harassment

 Hedren herself was asked why her account of sexual harassment contrasted with the many interviews she gave about her time with Hitchcock, her presence at the AFI Life Achievement Award ceremony honoring him in 1979, and her presence at his funeral.
 She explained that, "He ruined my career, but he didn't ruin my life.
 That time of my life was over.
 I still admire the man for who he was."
 She also said, "I've been able to separate the two.
 The man who was the artist.
 I mean, what he gave to the motion picture industry can never be taken away from him and I certainly wouldn't want to try.
 But on the other side, there is that dark side that was really awful."

-The relationship between Hedren and Hitchock was the basis for John Logan's play Double Feature with Joanna Vanderham playing Hedren and Ian McNeice playing Hitchcock.
+The relationship between Hedren and Hitchcock was the basis for John Logan's play Double Feature with Joanna Vanderham playing Hedren and Ian McNeice playing Hitchcock.
 It opened at the Hampstead Theatre in London in February 2024.